aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/style/_index.md

 ```

 Initializes a new instance of the [Style](../../com.aspose.cells/style) class.

+**Remarks**

 NOTE: This constructor is now obsolete.
 Instead, please use CellsFactory.CreateStyle() method.
 This property will be removed 6 months later since October 2016.
 Aspose apologizes for any inconvenience you may have experienced.

 ### copy(Style style) {#copy-com.aspose.cells.Style-}
 ```